 ▪ Boosting your employability by acquiring valuable skills required for positions in business, government and academia.

-Dr. Leonhardt van Efferink (PhD defence in December 2017) first worked as country risk analyst for 12 years.
-From 2010 until 2017, he did a PhD that straddles the boundary between geopolitics and media studies.
+Leonhardt van Efferink first worked as country risk analyst for 12 years.
+From 2010 until 2017, he did a PhD that straddles the boundary between geopolitics and media studies (PhD defence in December 2017, final version of thesis due in 2018).
 Students of his 2017 Summer Schools gave him an average of 9.5/10 for his teaching skills.
 Former Summer School student Matthias from Germany recommends him because “Leonhardt’s extensive professional experience as a country risk analyst particularly benefitted the course: He constantly managed to round-up theoretical discussions with valuable advice and hints from a practitioner’s side.
 In addition to his proficient economic explanations, he added unique geopolitical insights to the curriculum.
 By this diverse teaching approach, Leonhardt excelled in illustrating to the participants the interrelatedness and complexity of economic and political country risks.”

 ▪ Strong motivation and good command of English are essential to get a pass for the course;